TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1HAGroup.md

 ```

 ## DESCRIPTION
-This function is used to query a list of HA Group(s) from BloxOneDDI
+This function is used to query a list of HA Group(s) from Universal DDI

 ## EXAMPLES